bitterjug/devjournal-crypto/devjournal.markdown

   collection from the data model, they would each recreate that collection and define the data dependency in the view.
 Yickk!

+  Another reason I don't like it is it introduces dependency on Aptivate.logframe all over the place, whereas if I just passed in a collection object or it found one on the given object, it would be easier to create testing configurations.